astronomer/docs/astro/test-and-troubleshoot-locally.md

 ### New DAGs aren't visible in the Airflow UI

-Make sure the `dag_id` isn’t duplicated.
+Make sure that no DAGs have duplicate `dag_id`s.
 When two DAGs use the same `dag_id`, the newest DAG won't appear in the Airflow UI and you won't receive an error message.

-By default, the Airflow scheduler scans the DAGs directory for new files every 300 seconds (5 minutes).
-For this reason, it might take a few minutes for DAGs to appear in the Airflow UI.
-To have the scheduler check for DAGs more frequently, you can set the `AIRFLOW__SCHEDULER__DAG_DIR_LIST_INTERVAL` environment variable to less than 300 seconds.
-This setting is dependent on the amount of CPU that is allocated to the scheduler.
-The greater the CPU allocation, the faster the scheduler can parse your DAGs.
+By default, the Airflow scheduler scans the `dags` directory of your Astro project for new files every 300 seconds (5 minutes).
+For this reason, it might take a few minutes for new DAGs to appear in the Airflow UI.
+Note that changes to existing DAGs appear immediately.
+To have the scheduler check for new DAGs more frequently, you can set the `AIRFLOW__SCHEDULER__DAG_DIR_LIST_INTERVAL` environment variable to less than 300 seconds.
+Decreasing this setting results in the scheduler consuming more resources, so you might need to increase the CPU allocated to the scheduler.

 ### DAGs are running slowly